Can I just say THANK YOU?

-Here is the update: she is doing really good.
+Here is the update: she is doing fantastic.

 But changes are coming.

-Long story short, starting next Monday she will be beginning this program that will bring her into school an hour earlier with a different bus driver, etc.
+Long story short, starting next Monday she will begin a program that will bring her into school an hour earlier with a different bus driver, etc.

 We are doing what we think is the best thing.